PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 - **Frequent articulations**: Staccato, accent, legato are reused extensively
 - **Contextual elements**: Dynamics (forte, piano) and relationships (slurs, ties) are more situational

-This repetition pattern suggests that selective caching based on frequency would be more effective than universal caching.
+This repetition pattern suggests that selective caching based on object type would be more effective than universal caching.

 ### Functional Programming Advantage